Alessandro-Dodon/financial_crisis_09/README.md

 **`Part1US.qmd`** Analyzes the US economy, including interpretations of the results.
 Can be rendered as an HTML file for interactive visualizations and tables.

 **`Part2W.qmd`** Applies PCA and clustering techniques across various countries.
-Can be rendered to pdf file containing the full explanation.
+Can be rendered to a pdf file containing the full explanation.

 **`Part2W.pdf`** Summarizes the results and visualizations from the world economy analysis with a brief explanation.